"One hundred years ago a new weapon system was born".

 That wasn't because the British were planning to breed them to make more, but because they needed a way to differentiate between those that carried machine guns (females) and those that carried artillery guns (males) as their main armaments.

 Here a Mark IV Male tank gun port (or Sponson) is shown.

 It has a shortened 6-pounder artillery gun - the longer ones had been prone to getting caught on obstacles - and a Lewis gun in a ball mounting as a backup armament.

-As scary as it must have been for Germans to face down British tanks, this 1937 book indicates that, in retrospect, they made for exciting fiction.
+As scary as it must have been for Germans to face down British tanks, this 1937 book (shown above left) indicates that, in retrospect, they made for exciting fiction.

-This more serious book on tanks was authored by the German tank commander Generalmajor Guderian, who would play a pivotal role in the Battle of France in 1940, and in driving the British to evacuate from Dunkirk.
+Conversely, a more serious book (shown above right) was authored by the German tank commander Generalmajor Guderian, who would play a pivotal role in the Battle of France in 1940, and in driving the British to evacuate from Dunkirk.

 The caption in Cross and Willey's book informs us: